GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 ## How to use the solution

-The solution consists of a single Cloud Dataflow template that can be run using different runtime parameters to customize the execution of the pipeline.
+The solution consists of Cloud Dataflow templates that can be run using different runtime parameters to customize the execution of the pipeline.

 The following procedure explains how to install the Cloud Dataflow template in a Google Cloud Platform project.

-Alternatively the user can start the Cloud Dataflow pipeline (see Usage section) by referring to the publicly available deployment of the template:
+Alternatively the user can run the Cloud Dataflow pipeline (see Usage section) by referring to the publicly available templates:

-`gs://future-customer-value-segments/templates/Future-Customer-Value-Segments`
+* CSV version: `gs://future-customer-value-segments/templates/FoCVS-csv`
+* BigQuery version: `gs://future-customer-value-segments/templates/FoCVS-bq`

 ### Installation

-Note: This solution requires Python 3.4.
+Note: This solution requires Python 3.7.

 * Open Cloud Shell inside the Google Cloud Platform
 * Set the project where to install the solution by running: `gcloud config set project [PROJECT_ID]`